databricks/terraform-provider-databricks/README.md

 Then run `terraform init` then `terraform apply` to apply the hcl code to your Databricks workspace.

 ## Project Support
-Please note that all projects in the /databrickslabs github account are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
-They are provided AS-IS and we do not make any guarantees of any kind.
-Please do not submit a support ticket relating to any issues arising from the use of these projects.

-Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
-They will be reviewed as time permits, but there are no formal SLAs for support.
+**Important:** Projects in the `databrickslabs` GitHub account, including the Databricks Terraform Provider, are not formally supported by Databricks.
+They are maintained by Databricks Field teams and provided as-is.
+There is no service level agreement (SLA).
+Databricks makes no guarantees of any kind.
+If you discover an issue with the provider, please file a GitHub Issue on the repo, and it will be reviewed by project maintainers as time permits.